robenkleene/design-references/blender/blender-camera.md

 ## Lock

-To "Lock Camera to View", hit `n` with the main view focused to bring up a side panel with additional options, then select the "View" panel, and click "Lock Camera to View".
+To `Lock Camera to View`, hit `n` with the main view focused to bring up a side panel with additional options, then select the `View` panel, and click `Lock Camera to View`.

 ## Rolling